 Students have many opportunities to become involved at Fort Collins High School.
 There are a variety of student organizations to meet the interests of most students.
 Below is a listing of our student organizations, and a link to the website if available.
-Please contact the activity sponsor if you need additional information.
 For more information about student organizations, go to the District Policy IGDA - SECONDARY SCHOOL STUDENT ORGANIZATIONS.

 This high school chapter of the worldwide non-partisan Human Rights organization works on behalf of prisoners of conscience and takes action against some of the gravest violations by governments of people’s civil and political rights.